linrongbin16/commons.nvim/docs/commons_tables.md

 - `value`: The value to be found.
 - `start`: Start searching index, by default is `1`.
 - `comparator`: Binary function to compare two elements, by default is `nil`.
+When `nil` use simply `=` to compare two elements.
 It use below signature:

   ```lua
   function comparator(a:any, b:any):boolean